-This memorandum provides summaries of the various sections contained in Article II that have been assigned to the Legislative Branch and Executive Branch Committee.
-The summaries are grouped into topical categories that might aid the committee in its review of the provisions.
+This memorandum summarizes the various sections contained in Article II that have been assigned to the Legislative Branch and Executive Branch Committee.
+The summaries are grouped into topical categories, not as a proposal for action, but as a means of aiding the committee in its review and analysis of the provisions.